mmaleck/chondrocyte/README.md

 ## Usage

-chondrocyte was first developed with MATLAB and thus we have the folder [matlab_code](matlab_code).
-Then, it was reimplemented in python with some improvements and model expansions.
+chondrocyte was originally developed with MATLAB and can be found in the [matlab_code](matlab_code) folder.
+It has been reimplemented in python with some improvements and model expansions.
 Therefore, we encourage users to use [python_code](python_code), and also we only write instructions on how to use chondrocyte in python for that matter.

 Inside [python_code](python_code), there are four python files, `chondrocyte.py`, `functions.py`, `params.py`, and `postprocess.py` in addition to four jupyter notebooks `demo_*.ipynb`.

-These jupyter notebooks are great examples of how to use the chondrocyte interactively and the demos include replications of figures from the published paper.
+These jupyter notebooks are great examples of how to use the chondrocyte interactively, and the demos include replications of figures from the published papers.

-`chondrocyte.py` is the core part of the chondrocyte.
-It imports necessary functions from `functions.py` and parameters from `params.py` to execute the program, and `postprocess.py` is merely to demonstrate how to post-process the results.
+`chondrocyte.py` is the core part of the chondrocyte model.
+It imports necessary functions from `functions.py` and parameters from `params.py` to execute the program, and `postprocess.py` demonstrates one way to process the results.

 For detailed instructions about the code, we ask users to have a look at the code as it contains the explanation as comments.